davidbroughsmyth/riscv_dev_env/README.md

    ![noVNC directory listing](images/2.png)

-5. The Linux desktop appears in your browser.
+5. The Linux desktop appears in your browser, then select a terminal from the bottom menu.

    ![Desktop view](images/3.png)